Four Roads Turlough: SAC qualification

 Turloughs are included as SACs because of their high nature and conservation value.
 They include populations of birds, plants and invertebrates which are of ecological interest.
-The site is situated in a karst region which includes several turloughs.
-The Four Roads Turlough is one of 45 turloughs with various ecological and hydrogeological features which have been included as SACs in Ireland under the qualification of the European Habitats Directive Annex 1 priority feature of Turloughs (habitat code 3180).
-The majority of SAC-designated turloughs in Europe are in Ireland– of 75 turloughs designated as SACs in Europe, 45 are in Ireland.
+The Four Roads Turlough is one of 45 turloughs with various ecological and hydrogeological features which have been included as SACs in Ireland under the qualification of the European Habitats Directive Annex 1 priority feature of Turloughs.
+The majority of SAC-designated turloughs in Europe are in Ireland–45 out of the of 75 turloughs designated as SACs in Europe.
 Of the other turlough sites designated as SACS in Europe, 14 are in Germany, 8 are in Estonia, 3 are in Croatia and 4 are in Slovenia.

 The Four Roads Turlough SAC is situated under a low bank of limestone hills.
-This turlough is a shallow basin.
-The NPWS site synopsis notes that it does not include permanent standing water, and has a predictable pattern of flooding.
+It is a shallow basin, with no permanent standing water and a predictable pattern of flooding.